dradziej/arr-stack-ugreennas/docs/SETUP.md

 Skip this if you only want torrents.
 SABnzbd provides Usenet downloads as an alternative/complement to qBittorrent.

-> **Why route Usenet through VPN?** Usenet uses SSL encryption, so your ISP can't see *what* you download.
-But they can see you're connecting to a Usenet provider.
-Routing through VPN hides even that - only your VPN provider (Surfshark) sees the connection.
-Belt and suspenders.
+> **Why route Usenet through VPN?** Defense in depth.
+Usenet already uses SSL encryption, but routing through VPN adds an extra privacy layer.
+All download traffic (torrents and Usenet) follows the same secure path through gluetun, simplifying the architecture.

 1. **Access:** `http://HOST_IP:8082`
 2. **Run Quick-Start Wizard** with your Usenet provider details: